Paigej/portfolio-site/src/data/about.md

 # Some history

-- I grew up on a cattle ranch in Northeaster Colorado.
+- I grew up on a cattle ranch in Northeastern Colorado.
 - I have my undergraduate degree in Computer Science from the University of Colorado in Boulder.
 - I have my Masters Degree in Human Centered Design and Engineering from the University of Washington.